 Can I travel to Ethiopia without a visa?

-Yes, you may go to Ethiopia without a visa if you are a Djiboutian or Kenyan citizen.
-Ethiopia's visa-free entry policy presently includes only these two countries.
-Citizens of these countries can visit Ethiopia without a visa if they satisfy the entrance criteria, which include holding a valid passport with at least six months of validity.
+Ethiopia's visa-free entry policy presently allows citizens of these countries can visit Ethiopia without a visa.
+If they satisfy the entrance criteria, which include holding a valid passport with at least six months of validity.

-Foreign visitors must get a visa to enter Ethiopia.
-The government provides a variety of visa alternatives, including an eVisa that may be obtained online and visas on arrival at Bole International Airport in Addis Abeba for selected nations.
+Most travelers cannot enter Ethiopia completely visa-free.
+The government provides a variety of visa alternatives, including an eVisa that may be obtained online, visas on arrival at Bole International Airport in Addis Abeba (for eligible countries), or a visa from an Ethiopian embassy before travel.

-It is usually a good idea to verify the most recent visa requirements before organizing a trip since laws sometimes change.
-If you're unclear about the visa procedure or want assistance, talk with a reputable organization like Ethiopia e-Visa Portal to make your travel arrangements easier.
+It is usually a good idea to verify the most recent visa requirements before organizing a trip, since laws sometimes change.
+If you're unclear about the visa procedure or want assistance, talk with the Ethiopian Immigration Services team to make your travel arrangements easier.

 Related FAQs